 - Good knowledge of Microsoft Office

-- Excellent organisational skills and enjoyment of organisation
+- Excellent organisational skills and a passion for maintaining high levels of organisation across tasks and processes

 - The ability to respond to conflicting deadlines, work independently and self-manage your time